Echelon Conspiracy: Plot

-The chase ends with Reed outmaneuvering and blowing-up the pursuing cars led by Agent Grant, escaping injury; nevertheless, Max inflicts some payback for their previous encounter.
-Grant, who now receives threatening texts, asks Max to help to stop Echelon.
+The chase ends with Reed outmaneuvering and destroying the pursuing vehicles led by Agent Grant, who escapes injury.
+Grant begins receiving threatening texts.
+He asks Max to help to stop Echelon.
 Max receives another text, instructing him to return to Omaha, Nebraska, where he first worked as a computer security engineer.
 Max, Grant, and Reed all fly home on a military aircraft.

-After arrival, the group finds a sealed-up bunker-like structure with a cache of servers and a high-end computer system that Max helped install years earlier and is revealed to belong to another victim of Echelon's messages - the same person whose credit card was used to send Max the phone.
-Max starts up the bunker's computer and is instructed via text to fire up the servers to connect them to the network for Echelon to download itself into the bunker's computers and to begin a countdown to replicate itself across the world wide network.
-Agent Grant calls Burke at the NSA to inform him; nonetheless, Burke wants the Echelon in the global network in the interests of US national security.
-Meanwhile, Max fails to stop Echelon's replication countdown, until he takes the idea of using the computer self-learning ability (also in 1968 Star Trek episode The Ultimate Computer and in 1983 WarGames).
+After arrival, the group finds a sealed bunker-like building with a cache of network servers and a high-end computer system that Max helped install years earlier and is revealed to belong to another victim of Echelon's messages — the same person whose credit card was used to send Max the phone.
+Max starts up the bunker's computer and is instructed via text to activate the servers to enable Echelon to download itself into the bunker's computers.
+It plans to replicate itself across the worldwide network.
+Grant calls Burke at the NSA to inform him; nonetheless, Burke wants the Echelon in the global network in the interests of US national security.
+Meanwhile, Max fails to stop Echelon's replication countdown, until he takes the idea of using the computer self-learning ability.
 Max asks the computer about its primary purpose, and it replies that it aims to defend the US as defined by the Constitution.
-Max asks the computer to search for threats to the US Constitution.
+Max asks the computer to search for threats to the Constitution.
 A lot of articles appear concerned about the recent attempts to secure Congressional approval to upgrade Echelon, underlined as a grave threat to personal freedoms.
-When the download is complete, Echelon shuts itself down, "learning" that it itself is the threat to both the US and the world due to the potential of misusage by those that control it.
+When the download is complete, Echelon shuts itself down, having understood that it is a threat to both the US and the world due to the potential of misusage by those that control it.

-In the end, Agent Grant and Reed send Max and Kamila to Paris while Burke is subpoenaed to appear before the Senate Intelligence Committee for his decision that endangering the US itself.
+Grant and Reed send Max and Kamila to Paris while Burke is subpoenaed to appear before the Senate Intelligence Committee for his decision that endangered the US itself.
 In the final scene, back in Moscow, the techie Yuri is unveiled as a Captain in the Russian Security Service.
-He is commended for his actions and says they will soon start it again, but they have helped the Americans to make the right decision for the time being; "I want to believe so." he cryptically adds, turning off his mobile phone.
+He is commended for his actions and says they will soon start it again, but they have helped the Americans to make the right decision for the time being.
+"I want to believe so." he cryptically adds, turning off his mobile phone.

 Cast

 Reception

-On review aggregator website Rotten Tomatoes, Echelon Conspiracy holds an approval rating of 8% based on 13 reviews.
-On Metacritic, it has a weighted average score of 26 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
+On review aggregator website Rotten Tomatoes, Echelon Conspiracy holds an approval rating of 0% based on 12 reviews.
+On Metacritic, it has a weighted average score of 26 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 Joe Leydon of Variety wrote that the film "plays an awful lot like a direct-to-vid knockoff of last year's Eagle Eye" and "ups the ante with additional pilfering from WarGames".